The advantages and disadvantages of franchising are many. A franchise is a major decision for a business to make.

 Franchises are often found in the food industry, such as big brands like KFC.
 But the franchise model can also extend into the fashion industry.
 A good example of a successful franchise is Tommy Hilfiger – a third of their 1,000 stores are run by franchise partners.
 In their own words, the Tommy Hilfiger franchise “merges global brand management with local retail excellence.”
 Another successful example is Gap.
 Gap doesn’t franchise in their major markets like the US and UK where they have company-owned stores, but they do franchise in other countries as a way to enter the market.

 Let’s look into the advantages and disadvantages of franchising:

 - Cost-effective growth

 The main benefit for a franchisor is that they can utilize a franchisee’s capital and manpower to expand its own business, and increase its presence in the market.
-As the franchisee will contribute the bulk of the start-up costs, franchising allows the franchisor to increase its outlets faster than if it were directly financing its own expansion.
+As the franchise will contribute to the bulk of the start-up costs, franchising allows the franchisor to increase its outlets faster than if it were directly financing its own expansion.